History of Amsterdam: Religious strife and revolt

-The "Golden Age" (1585–1672)
+The Golden Age (1585–1672)

 The 17th century was Amsterdam's Golden Age.
 Ships from the city sailed to North America, Indonesia, Brazil, and Africa and formed the basis of a worldwide trading network.
 Amsterdam's merchants financed expeditions to the four corners of the world and they acquired the overseas possessions which formed the seeds of the later Dutch colonies.
 The most influential of these merchant groups was the Dutch East India Company, founded 1602, which became the first multi-national corporation to issue stocks to finance its business.
 By allowing for sailors to invest in the cargo that they transported, it created an incentive for individual laborers to be vested in the goods they carried and tightened their allegiances to corporate outcomes, whereas before sailors were a migratory agents.
 Rembrandt painted in this century, and the city expanded greatly around its canals during this time.
-Amsterdam was the most important point for the transshipment of goods in Europe and it was the leading financial center of the world.
+Amsterdam was the most important hub for the transshipment of goods in Europe and the leading financial centre of the western world.
+In 1611, the Amsterdam stock exchange was founded.
+It is considered the oldest "modern" securities market in the world.
+From 1613, Amsterdam expanded around the Canals and the port became the largest port in the world.
+The city had trade relations with 625 foreign ports.
+At that time, Amsterdam was the third largest city in Europe and the financial center of the world (including with the Bank of Amsterdam and the family's private bank Deutz of Deutz van Assendelft).
+The Tulip mania from 1630 to 1637 was the first large speculative bubble, a house in Amsterdam was sold for only three tulip bulbs.